-Home of proceedings of the LSA Annual Meeting, and of the proceedings three major linguistics conferences co-published by the LSA: Annual Meetings on Phonology, Annual Meeting of the Berekeley Linguistic Society, and Semantics and Linguistic Theory (SALT)
+Home of proceedings of the LSA Annual Meeting, and of the proceedings three major linguistics conferences co-published by the LSA: Annual Meetings on Phonology, Annual Meeting of the Berkeley Linguistic Society, and Semantics and Linguistic Theory (SALT).

 The LSA’s archive for a variety of open-access scholarly linguistics research.

 Institutions and organizations may subscribe to Language via the purchase of a print subscription, online site license, or a combination of the two.
 Individuals wishing to access Language may do so by becoming a member of the LSA or via their affiliation with a subscribing institution.

 The LSA accepts ads in Language, the Annual Meeting Handbook, and on its website.
 We offer other promotional opportunities for organizations wishing to reach LSA members and linguists.

 Learn more about proposing new sections of Language, new conference proceedings, and new journals of the LSA.

 The LSA continues to publish a variety of informational brochures, an Annual Meeting Handbook, and other digital resource materials for the linguistics community.

 View an archive of the LSA Update, a periodic e-mail newsletter, from 2010 - present.